TomWhitwell/SlowMovie/.github/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-A thorough bug report is your best change things can be fixed quickly.
+A thorough bug report is your best chance things can be fixed quickly.

 ## Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: